bbbbbr/gbdk_megaduck_printer_example/Readme.md

 Printing example support for the double pass model is untested on hardware at present and so not included in the `main` branch.
 For it's example code see the `save_2_pass_printer` branch.

+## Code structure
+There are two separate files for the Mega Duck printer in this project.
+- `megaduck_printer.c` contains the core interface code for querying the printer, sending tile data to it and transforming (rotate and flip) tiles to the format expected by the print er.
+- `megaduck_printscreen.c` contains example code for sending a "print screen" of the console screen to the printer.